 - Eighty percent of U.S. counties have no inmates on death row.

 A majority of Americans prefer alternatives to the death penalty

-- An October 2011 poll found death penalty support had reached its lowest point in four decades.
-Another 2011 poll found that nearly two-thirds of the public prefers punishments such as life without the possibility of parole over the death penalty.
+- Death penalty support is at its lowest point in four decades (Gallup 2013).
+Nearly two-thirds of the public prefers punishments such as life without the possibility of parole over the death penalty (2011).

 People from across the political spectrum and from every strata of society are frustrated with the death penalty’s inherent flaws.
 More and more are ready for repeal.
 Are you?
 Join the movement at www.ejusa.org/signup.